 Purpose: To coordinate the work required to maintain accredited status and support continuous improvement, mission fulfillment, quality in education, performance and integrity.
 This work helps us earn the confidence of the educational community and the public.

-Role: The Coordination Team role is to communicate with NWCCU personnel, provide high-level oversight, guidance, decision making, barrier removal and resource allocation to meet and maintain accredited status with NWCCU and develop a continuous improvement mindset.
-Members will attend NWCCU trainings and manage the work at the college level.
+Role: The Coordination Team role is to communicate with Northwest Commission on Colleges and Universities (NWCCU) personnel, provide high-level oversight, guidance, decision making, barrier removal and resource allocation to meet and maintain accredited status with NWCCU and develop a continuous improvement mindset.
+Members will attend NWCCU training events and manage the work at the college level.

 Membership: Coordinating Team plus team leads representing each of the NWCCU Standards.

 Purpose: The purpose of the Leadership Team is to provide support and a functional structure and resources to ensure elements in the work plan are met on time, on budget and at the quality necessary.
-Team Leads are responsible for demonstrating and documenting the College’s progress toward meeting NWCCU (Northwest Commission on Colleges and Universities) Standards within their subject areas.
+Team Leads are responsible for demonstrating and documenting the College’s progress toward meeting NWCCU Standards within their subject areas.